| | |

 Guided Tour is a must due to the protection of Lower Antelope’s sandstone formations

 This is due to the care for the canyon and its delicate sandstone formations.
-Unfortunately, there were cases of destroying rocks or drawing on them in the past.
-Another, and more important reason, is to take care of the safety of tourists.
+Unfortunately, there have been cases of destroying rocks or drawing on them in the past.
+Another and more important reason is to ensure the safety of tourists.

 Unfortunately, the slot canyons can be flooded with water quickly during rain.
 And such situations already took place in Lower Antelope Canyon.
 Therefore, a guided tour is a safe way to visit this miracle of nature.
 So, check the availability below: